-Requirements Verification • Must be able regulate battery voltage to power components throughout the discharge cycle of the battery. • Connect input of voltage regulator to voltage supply.
+Must be able regulate battery voltage to power components throughout the discharge cycle of the battery and automatically cutting out power when battery voltage drops too low..

+- Connect input of voltage regulator to voltage supply.
 Connect output of voltage regulator to programmable load.
-Set voltage supply to minimum battery voltage, 3.0V. • Check voltage reading with multimeter to make sure output voltage does not fall outside of $3.3V \pm 5\%$ under no load and full load .
-Repeat with 4.2V input voltage. • The remote battery must be able to be recharged via 5V USB input • Start with battery discharged to the point where it reads 3.0V.
-Apply 5V input via power supply to input of BMS. within 1.5 hours. • Monitor current delivered to battery w/ multimeter and monitor battery voltage.
+Set voltage supply to maximum battery voltage, 4.2V. - Check voltage reading with multimeter to make sure output voltage does not fall outside of $3.3V \pm 5\%$ under no load and full load.
+Repeat this with the lowest battery voltage for proper operation, 3.45V.
+Now lower the input voltage and verify that the output goes to 0V somewhere between 3.45V and 3.40V. - The remote battery must be able to be recharged via 5V USB input within 2 hours, automatically stopping charging when battery is at fully capacity.
+The remote battery must be able to last at minimum 5 hours. - Start with battery discharged to the point where it reads 3.4V.
+Apply 5V input via power supply to input of BMS.
+Monitor current delivered to battery w/ multimeter and monitor battery voltage.
 Verify that at the end of charge cycle, battery voltage is 4.2V and no current is being delivered to the battery.
-Record time of charge cycle and verify it is less than 1.5 hours.
+Record time of charge cycle and verify it is less than 2 hours. - Apply 50 mA load and record the time it takes for the output voltage to fall to 3.4V.
+Ensure this is greater than 6 hours.